kartikthapar/pkss-bigdata/README.md

 ```
 Then restart the name node (`sv restart namenode`).

-Note that the restarts do not currently work, as `runit` is not able to kill
-the already running process, so you'll need to do that manually.
-And one of
-the worker processes does not properly respond to Ctrl-C, so Paul usually does
-`kill -9` to that one.

 ## Dataset stuff

 The `fits2csv` directory contains the programs that translate the data from